-You will receive a school diary to help with your organisation.
-There is a lot of information in the diary to help you understand some of the school's key procedures.
+You will receive a student planner (ie diary) to help with your organisation.
+There is a lot of information in the planner to help you understand some of the schools key procedures.
 Ensure you read it carefully.
-You need to have your diary with you for every lesson
+You need to have your planner with you for every lesson along with your student ID card.

-You should use the diary as a record for homework, tests, assignments and other school activities.
+You should use the student planner as a record for homework, tests, assignments and other school activities.
 Use the semester planner to help plan effective use of your time by recording important and regular events, e.g. band rehearsals, examination weeks.
 Use the weekly pages to record daily commitments, homework, appointments with teachers etc.

-The diary is also useful as a communication tool for your teachers and parents.
+The planner is also useful as a communication tool for your teachers and parents.
 Teachers are able to check that students have recorded their assignments.
-Parents /Carers are able to encourage their students by checking the diary for homework or special events.
+Parents and Guardians are able to encourage their students by checking the planner.